oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 <!-- These source files can be used to produce the JSON variant or the XML variant,
      by using either new Number("...", "json") or new Number("...", "xml").
-     Lines between here and the closing : belong to the JSON variant only. -->
+     Lines between the next and the closing : belong to the JSON variant only. -->
 # <a name="JSONRepresentation" href="#JSONRepresentation">2 JSON Representation</a>

 OData CSDL JSON is a full representation of the OData Common Schema